-- Syntax Description This command has no arguments or keywords. - Command Default This command is disabled by default; therefore, IETF NSF helper mode is enabled on a router that is running OSPF. - Command Modes Router configuration (config-router)
+Command Default This command is disabled by default; therefore, IETF NSF helper mode is enabled on a router that is running OSPF.

-Command History Release Modification 12.0(32)8 This command was introduced.
+Command History Release Modification 12.0(32)S This command was introduced.
 12.4(6)T This command was integrated into Cisco IOS Release 12.4(6)T. 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
 12.2(31)SB2 This command was integrated into Cisco IOS Release 12.2(31)SB2.
 12.2(33)SXH This command was integrated into Cisco IOS Release 12.2(33)SXH.
-15.0(1)M This command was integrated into Cisco IOS Release 15.0(1)M. Cisco IOS XE Release 2.6 This command was integrated into Cisco IOS XE Release 2.6
+15.0(1)M This command was integrated into Cisco IOS Release 15.0(1)M. Cisco IOS XE This command was integrated into Cisco IOS XE Release 2.6 Release 2.6

-Usage Guidelines When a router in an OSPF process has NSF enabled, the router is said to be NSF-capable and will operate in graceful restart mode--the OSPF router process performs nonstop forwarding recovery due to a Route Processor (RP) switchover.
+Usage GuidelinesWhen a router in an OSPF process has NSF enabled, the router is said to be NSF-capable and will operate in graceful restart mode-the OSPF router process performs nonstop forwarding recovery due to a Route Processor (RP) switchover.
 By default, the neighboring routers of the NSF-capable router will be NSF-aware and will operate in NSF helper mode.
 When the NSF-capable router is performing graceful restart, the helper routers assist in the nonstop forwarding recovery process.
 If you do not want the router to help the restarting neighbor with nonstop forwarding recovery, enter the nsf ietf helper disable command.